open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 Type the variable names on the first row of the variable wizard, an each level at the rows below.
 For `word`, just select some arbitrary five-letter words and non-words.
 (Or, if you're a psycholinguist, feel free to make an informed selection.)
 For `displacement`, we choose -60, -30, 0, 30, and 60.
 This corresponds to the horizontal displacement in pixels.
 Later, we will choose the font size such that 30 px corresponds to the width of a single letter.
 Click on the 'Ok' button to generate your design.

-:--
-cmd: figure
+%--
+figure:
+ id: FigLoopWizard
-src: 7.png
+ source: 7.png
+ caption: |
-caption: The loop wizard quickly generates full-factorial designs.
+  The loop wizard quickly generates full-factorial designs.
---:
+--%

 It is often convenient to tell OpenSesame what the correct response is on a given trial, by setting the `correct_response` variable.
 If you do this, OpenSesame will automatically keep track of feedback variables (`correct`, `avg_rt`, and `acc`) as described [here][feedback].

 Click on the 'Add variable' button in the *block_loop*, enter 'correct_response' and press `Enter`.
 You will now have an empty column for your newly created `correct_response` variable.
 In the rows with non-words, set `correct_response` to 'm'.
 In the rows with words, set `correct_response` to 'z'.

-:--
-cmd: figure
+%--
+figure:
+ id: FigLoopTable2
-src: 8.png
+ source: 8.png
+ caption: |
-caption: The loop table after you have manually added the `correct_response` variable.
+  The loop table after you have manually added the `correct_response` variable.
---:
+--%

 <div class='info-box' markdown='1'>